 Notable applications of microwaves as a mode of wireless transmission and communication supplement existing radio-based systems such as broadcast communication, telecommunications, and navigation systems.
 This is because they have two key advantages over radio waves.
 First is that they can pass through the ionosphere unlike radio waves.
 Second is that their higher frequencies allow them to carry larger information.
-These properties make them suitable for long-distance and/or satellite-based wireless transmission and communication involving large amount of information.
+These properties make them suitable for long-distance and/or satellite-based wireless transmission and communication involving a large amount of information.

 3. Optical wireless transmission and communication

-It is worth mentioning that free-space optics have been explored and demonstrated since World War I but further development has been stagnant over the decades due to the progresses in radio-based mode of wireless communication and transmission.
-Prospects are emerging once again because of advantages over radio-based systems such as higher and faster transfer rates and less legal restrictions.
+It is worth mentioning that free-space optics have been explored and demonstrated since World War I but further development has been stagnant over the decades due to the developments in radio-based modes of wireless communication and transmission.
+Prospects are emerging once again because of the advantages over radio-based systems such as higher and faster transfer rates and less legal restrictions.
 Take note that frequency authorization and a special license controlled by government regulatory agencies are required in wireless transmission and communication systems and applications using radio waves and microwaves.

 REFERENCES AND FURTHER READINGS: